OctopusDeploy/docs/docs/quickstart/how-does-octopus-connect-to-my-servers.md

 ---
 title: How does Octopus connect to my servers?
-description: Learn how to configure the servers you deploy software to with Octopus Deploy.
+description: Learn how to configure the servers and services you deploy software to with Octopus Deploy.
 position: 30
 ---